pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 ### `ElmFullstackCompilerInterface.ElmMake` Elm Module

 The `ElmMake` module provides an interface to run the `elm make` command and use the resulting file value in our Elm app.
-For each function in this module, the full-stack compiler replaces the function value with the content of the output file from `elm make`.
+For each name in this module, the full-stack compiler replaces the value with the output from `elm  make`.

-Using the function name, we specify flags for `elm make` and the source file name.
+Using the name in the Elm module, we specify the source file name and optional flags for `elm  make`.
 By default, the value we get is of type `Bytes.Bytes`.
 Here is an example that depends on the source file located at path `src/FrontendWeb/Main.elm`:

 ```Elm